jnk0le/AVR-UART-lib/README.md

 # Easy-AVR-USART-C-Library
 An interrupt-driven USART (RS232) library for AVR microcontrollers, with support for multiple UARTs, using ring buffers for receive/transmit.
-Designed to be easy to use, with absolutely minimum "feature-overhead".
+Designed to be easy to use, with zero overhead from unused features.

 # Features
 - easy to use
 - intuitive frame format settings
 - support for up to 4 USART's
 - extremly light interrupts
-- software flow control (CTS only at the moment)
+- software and hardware flow control (soft CTS only at the moment)
 - RS 485 compatibility
 - MPCM master and slave mode support
 - printf()/scanf() streams compatibility
-- V-USB compatibility (25 or 33 cycle ISR restriction)
+- V-USB compatibility (25 cycle ISR restriction)
 - optimized as much as possible to reduce code size
 - and much more